Another failed attempt by Mariners’ ‘opener’ results in 6-4 defeat against Royals

 But with the Mariners’ borrowed strategy of using an “opener” for the starting rotation turns of veteran left-handers Tommy Milone and Wade LeBlanc, it now means the bullpen can affect the game’s outcome in the first inning as well as the late innings.

-And both came to pass Monday in a 6-4 defeat against Kansas City at T-Mobile Park on gorgeous in evening.
-In front of crowd of14,476, which was a larger than expected for two last-place teams in their respective divisions, Seattle wasted a perfect opportunity to win back-to-back games for the first time since April 26.
+And both came to pass Monday in a 6-4 defeat against Kansas City at T-Mobile Park on a gorgeous evening.
+In front of a crowd of 14,476, which was a larger than expected for two last-place teams in their divisions, Seattle wasted a perfect opportunity to win back-to-back games for the first time since April 26.

-And while the bullpen is an easy and familiar target, let’s not overlook an offense that went 2 for 9 with runners in scoring position and stranded nine runners on base.
+And while the bullpen is an easy and familiar target, let’s not overlook an offense that went 2 for 9 with runners in scoring position and stranded nine runners.
 There’s some culpability in that failure.

-Still, the use of the opener, made popular by the Rays and copied with varying levels of effectiveness by everyone else, is still going to draw the ire of fans that have had their fill of the philosophy.
+Still, the use of the opener, made popular by the Rays and copied with varying levels of effectiveness by everyone else, still is going to draw the ire of fans who have had their fill with that philosophy.

-A Mariners’ reliever gave up two runs in the first inning to put the team in an immediate hole.
-Two Mariners relievers gave up a combined three runs in the final two innings to lose a lead and make a comeback impossible.
+A Mariners’ reliever allowed two runs in the first inning to put the team in an immediate hole.
+Two Mariners relievers gave up a combined three runs in the final two innings to lose a lead and make a comeback unlikely.

 And the guy scheduled to start, Milone, well, he was the only pitcher to take the mound for the Mariners who actually pitch an inning without allowing a run.
 In fact, he had five scoreless frames on the night, pitching 6 1/3 innings, allowing one run on three hits with no walks and six strikeouts.

-“Tommy Milone threw the ball really well and you come out of seven innings and you have three runs given up and we have a lead, you think you are in pretty good shape,” Servais said.
+“Tommy Milone threw the ball really well and you come out of seven innings and you have three runs given up and we have a lead, you think you are in pretty good shape,” Seattle manager Scott Servais said.
 “But we just didn’t finish it off.”

 Said Milone: “I’ve been able to throw quality strikes.
-That’s the biggest thing is staying away from the middle of the plate.
+That’s the biggest thing, staying away from the middle of the plate.
 I’ve been able to do that consistently.”

-The Mariners’ broke their string of relievers making a start as an opener and either tossing a scoreless frame or allowing three runs in the first inning.
-Rookie right-hander Tayler Scott making his first career “start” was instead charged with two runs in two-thirds of an inning.
+Rookie right-hander Tayler Scott, making his first career “start,” was charged with two runs in two-thirds of an inning.

 Scott gave up a lead-off single to Whit Merrifield and then quickly retired the next two batters.
 But he could never record that third out.
 He walked Jorge Soler and then gave up a broken-bat bloop single into shallow right field to Cheslor Cuthbert that allowed a run to score.